 When you have a chimney, it’s important to make sure its inspected regularly.
 Regular inspections help find chimney problems before those problems result in damage to your home or more serious situations.
+Homeowners in Montgomery County, MD and other areas around Washington DC need to have their chimneys inspected every year.
 Here is more information about chimney inspections and their importance.

 How Often Should Chimneys Be Inspected?

 The length of time your chimney can go without inspection depends on a few factors.
 Typically, chimneys and fireplaces are inspected annually.
 If there have been earthquakes or storms that could have damaged your chimney, then it’s important to consider an inspection regardless of how much time has passed since the last inspection.
 You should also consider how often you use your fireplace.